When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The Nintendo Classic Mini: N64

 Late 2016: a tiny NES.
 Late 2017: a tiny SNES.
-Clearly, a tiny N64 is the most obvious thing in the world for Santa to eject from his sack this Christmas – which means it almost certainly won’t happen.
+Clearly, a tiny N64 is the obvious follow-up – which means it almost certainly won’t happen.
+After all, the big N has already had seven years and seems keener on virtual consoles these days.

-But imagine if it did: Super Mario 64; Mario Tennis; 1080° Snowboarding; Perfect Dark; The Legend of Zelda: Ocarina of Time; quite a lot of digital fog.
+But imagine if we did get a mini N64: Super Mario 64; Mario Tennis; 1080° Snowboarding; Perfect Dark; The Legend of Zelda: Ocarina of Time; quite a lot of digital fog.

 Sure, the PlayStation had the cool factor during that generation of consoles, but we’d sooner belt along with F-Zero X than have to nurse yet another twitchy Wipeout ship home.